tracsman/vdcWorkshop/DIY/Maximus/Module03.md

 # DIY Workshop Maximus - Module 3

 ## Abstract
 In this step we'll create and configure the Azure Firewall in the hub VNet.
 We will define a firewall policy with DNAT, Network, and Application rules.
 We will also add a User Defined Route (UDR) to force traffic to flow via the Firewall.
-We will also create a log analytics workspace to capture the firewall logs.
+Finally, we will create a log analytics workspace to capture and query the firewall logs.

 ## Observations
 Once you're done with this step, you will have protected your resources from the Internet by directing traffic via the Firewall.